 Classrooms can be reserved by faculty, staff, and student organizations affiliated with Georgia State University for special events as well as for academic and course-related purposes.
 Learn more at Classroom Reservations.

 Faculty members can greatly assist students by directing them to the specialized services designed to help students succeed.
-Faculty may encounter students in distress who can benefit from referral to counseling services, or students who have not yet registered with Disability Services.
+Faculty may encounter students in distress who can benefit from referral to counseling services, or students who have not yet registered with the Access and Accommodation Center.
 In addition to making such individual referrals, faculty members may incorporate the resources below into their syllabus or online course site to assist students in finding and using the many services available at Georgia State designed to support them.

 Student campus life services include Black Student Achievement, Greek Life, leadership development programs, the Multicultural Center, Student Victim Assistance, and many other programs.
 More information on these programs and services is available through the Division of Student Affairs.
 Several programs are elaborated in this section of the Faculty Handbook.

-Disability Services provides support to any student with a documented disability who chooses to identify themselves to Disability Services.
+The Access and Accommodation Center provides support to any student with a documented disability who chooses to identify themselves to the center.
 Support services include assistive technology, academic couching, note-taking, and lab assistance services.
-Students with disabilities should register with Disability Student Services, which provides Letters of Accommodation after students have submitted required documentation.
-Disability Services representatives are also available at each Perimeter College campus.
+Students with disabilities should register with Access and Accommodation Center, which provides Letters of Accommodation after students have submitted required documentation.
+Access and Accommodation Center representatives are also available at each Perimeter College campus.

 The Counseling and Testing Center provides a wide range of counseling, psychiatric and holistic health services to support students as they work to reach their educational goals.
 The Counseling and Testing Center is staffed by a multidisciplinary team of psychologists, psychiatrists, licensed clinical social workers, licensed professional counselors, licensed marriage and family therapists, a nutritionist, and health educators.
 Services and resources include counseling, a mind-body clinic, a performance enhancement center, psychiatric services, and a substance use risk reduction program.
 Perimeter College students should refer to Perimeter College Counseling Services.